This site contains affiliate links. Please see Policies for more information.

-Finding the perfect way to drink your coffee can be tough on the 21 Day Fix.
+Finding the perfect way to drink your coffee can be tough while on any healthy eating plan.
 Some people don’t like to drink it black, I get that.
-These are some options for 21 Day Fix Approved Coffee Creamers.
+But bottom line is, coffee creamers are not healthy.

 Once you find your perfect combination of fix approved ingredients, your morning coffee routine can quickly and easily be checked off the list!